-Orangeman’s Day seeks to commemorate the Battle of Boyne in 1690.
+Orangemen’s Day seeks to commemorate the Battle of Boyne in 1690.
 This day recognizes the victory of Protestant Prince William of Orange over Catholic King James II.
-It also recognizes his becoming King of Ireland, Scotland, and England.
+It also recognizes William becoming King of Ireland, Scotland, and England.
 William of Orange successfully stopped King James II’s attempt at regaining the British crown.
-He was able to end the war in Ireland and become King.
-This day is typically celebrated with large parades and marches.
+He was able to end the war in Ireland and become king.
+This day celebrates his victory.
+Celebrations typically include large parades and marches.

 Orangemen’s day is typically celebrated by Irish or Scottish descendants of the Protestant faith.
 It is a provincial holiday and is celebrated annually on July 12th.